List of philosophical problems: Mind–body problem

 The mind–body problem is the problem of determining the relationship between the human body and the human mind.
 Philosophical positions on this question are generally predicated on either a reduction of one to the other, or a belief in the discrete coexistence of both.
 This problem is usually exemplified by Descartes, who championed a dualistic picture.
-The problem therein is to establish how the mind and body communicate in a dualistic framework.
+The problem therein is to establish how the mind and body communicate in a dualistic framework, and how causality occurs between the two.
 Neurobiology and emergence have further complicated the problem by allowing the material functions of the mind to be a representation of some further aspect emerging from the mechanistic properties of the brain.
 The brain essentially stops generating conscious thought during deep sleep; the ability to restore such a pattern remains a mystery to science and is a subject of current research (see also neurophilosophy).

 Qualia

 The question hinges on whether color is a product of the mind or an inherent property of objects.
-While most philosophers will agree that color assignment corresponds to spectra of light frequencies, it is not at all clear whether the particular psychological phenomena of color are imposed on these visual signals by the mind, or whether such qualia are somehow naturally associated with their noumena.
+Whilst most philosophers will agree that color assignment corresponds to spectra of light frequencies, it is not at all clear whether the particular psychological phenomena of color are imposed on these visual signals by the mind, or whether such qualia are somehow naturally associated with their noumena.
 Another way to look at this question is to assume two people ("Fred" and "George" for the sake of convenience) see colors differently.
 That is, when Fred sees the sky, his mind interprets this light signal as blue.
 He calls the sky "blue."
 However, when George sees the sky, his mind assigns green to that light frequency.
 If Fred were able to step into George's mind, he would be amazed that George saw green skies.
 However, George has learned to associate the word "blue" with what his mind sees as green, and so he calls the sky "blue", because for him the color green has the name "blue."
 The question is whether blue must be blue for all people, or whether the perception of that particular color is assigned by the mind.

 This extends to all areas of the physical reality, where the outside world we perceive is merely a representation of what is impressed upon the senses.
 The objects we see are in truth wave-emitting (or reflecting) objects which the brain shows to the conscious self in various forms and colors.
 Whether the colors and forms experienced perfectly match between person to person, may never be known.
 That people can communicate accurately shows that the order and proportionality in which experience is interpreted is generally reliable.
 Thus one's reality is, at least, compatible to another person's in terms of structure and ratio.